Categories: Corruption Articles

 However, along the way, the financial institution managed to entangle itself in another corruption scandal, also associated with anti-corruption authorities.
 In economic and criminal proceedings, the interests of Alliance Bank are protected by the well-known Ukrainian company Miller.
 Its public face is a veteran of the Russian-Ukrainian war, activist and volunteer Masi Nayem, brother of the former head of the Reconstruction Agency Mustafa Nayem.
 The latter was recently fired from his post, along with Deputy Prime Minister for Reconstruction Alexander Kubrakov, literally before the arrival of American auditors who were supposed to check the use of US taxpayer funds for the reconstruction of Ukraine.

-So, one of Miller’s lawyers, Alexey Nosov, was accused of trying to give a $200 thousand bribe in the interests of Alliance Bank in order to change jurisdiction.
+So, one of Miller’s lawyers, Alexey Nosov, was accused of trying to give $200 thousand in bribes in the interests of Alliance Bank in order to change jurisdiction.
 The bribes were planned to be given to NABU detectives and prosecutors of the Specialized Anti-Corruption Prosecutor's Office.
 A change in jurisdiction would mean that the chairman of the board, Frolova, would not be included in the register of corrupt officials, which means that the bank would have fewer reputational problems if she was found guilty.
 Or the lawyers already had in mind another law enforcement agency that would help “correctly” interpret the legislation in favor of the client.

-It is doubtful that this operation could have been carried out without the knowledge of the management of Alliance Bank, although the latter actively denies its involvement.
+It is doubtful that this operation could have been carried out without the knowledge of the management of Alliance Bank, although the latter actively denies any involvement.
 It is noteworthy that Alexey Nosov, among other things, is the son of Sergei Nosov, head of the regional restoration agency in Zhitomir.
 So, it is obvious that the Nayem brothers knew well who they were hiring as a lawyer.
 And it’s surprising that they could not predict such a corrupt step on the part of a colleague.

 Shareholders with a train